openstack/nova-specs/specs/liberty/approved/libvirt-hardware-policy-from-libosinfo.rst

 Dependencies
 ============

-The Nova libvirt driver will gain an optional dependancy on the libosinfo project/library.
+The Nova libvirt driver will gain an optional dependency on the libosinfo project/library.
 This will be accessed by the GObject introspection Python bindings.
 On Fedora / RHEL systems this will entail installation of the 'libosinfo' packages and either the 'pyobject2' or 'python3-gobject' packages